 After the NMC approves the application, candidates test at a Regional Examination Center or through an approved course provider.
 Use the nearest REC listed above for planning travel and appointment timing.

-CaptainsGround links lessons and drills to 33/46 CFR, COLREGs, and Bowditch citations so your prep matches the material the USCG tests.
+Lessons and drills cite 33/46 CFR, COLREGs, and Bowditch so your prep matches what the USCG tests.
+Answer 5 real, cited questions free.